Home » Heart Health » When Should You Worry About a Low Heart Rate

 If your doctor is unable to assess the cause using your input and the tests, they may alter your cardiac medication.
 To calm your heart muscle, your doctor may recommend a beta-blocker.
 If its use causes an abnormally slow heart rate, your doctor may reduce your dosage or switch to a different medication.

 If these methods fail and your illness is severe enough to cause injury to your other organs, you may require a pacemaker.
 If your doctor has fitted you with a pacemaker, paying attention to their instructions for using the device and recognizing when it’s not functioning correctly is essential.

 If you have a low heart rate, your doctor would most likely ask about your daily routine and perform a physical check.
 However, a low heart rate is not always a cause for alarm.
 The presence of Bradycardia is sometimes indicative of general health and fitness.

-Monitoring your heart rate in real-time can help you understand your heart better; you can buy the Frontier X2 from our website and take charge of your heart health.
+Monitoring your heart rate in real-time can help you understand your heart better.
+Take charge of your cardiac health by buying the revolutionary Frontier X2 heart monitoring device.